Publishing content on LinkedIn Pulse

 Written by Sarah Rowland

-The facility to publish content on a professional platform such as LinkedIn therefore offers even greater value and opportunity to today’s marine marketers, allowing them to target contacts and generate leads within the yachting and superyacht industries, while also offering up the platform as a much more interesting place to explore.
+The facility to publish content on a professional platform such as LinkedIn therefore arguably offers even greater value and opportunity to today’s marine marketers in targeting contacts and generating leads within the superyacht industry, while also offering up the platform as a much more interesting place to explore.

 As luck would have it, back in February 2014, LinkedIn announced that it was opening up its publishing platform, LinkedIn Pulse, to users, allowing them to publish content publically making the platform more valuable to marketers than ever before.

-While some have taken the last year to embrace this new opportunity, others are left standing on the sidelines wondering how to break into this unknown territory.
+While some have taken this time to embrace this opportunity, others are left standing on the sidelines wondering how to break into this unknown territory.
 Yachting Pages therefore uncovers the what, when and how of publishing on LinkedIn for those not yet ‘in-the-know’.

 Not on LinkedIn?
 What are you waiting for?